FullHuman/purgecss-docs/guides/react.md

 npm i --save-dev glob-all purgecss-webpack-plugin
 ```

+## `eject` create-react-app

+You need to [eject](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) in order to expose the webpack configuration offered by original create-react-app

-You need to modify the file `webpack.prop.conf.js` by adding the following code:
+Now, modify the file `config/webpack.prop.conf.js` by adding the following code:

 line 16